kitisakphengthar13-stack/person-zone-tracking/README.md

 # Pose-Based Sit-Down Tracking

-A portfolio-oriented computer vision prototype for work-zone posture compliance monitoring.
-This branch extends the original person-zone tracking project with YOLO pose tracking, keypoint-based posture classification, duration-based sitting violation confirmation, visualization overlays, and optional JSONL posture event logging.
+This branch extends the `main` person-zone tracking project with YOLO pose-based posture monitoring.

+The base project tracks people inside polygon zones and calculates dwell time.
+This experimental branch adds pose keypoint extraction, posture classification, duration-based sitting violation confirmation, optional visualization labels, and optional JSONL event logging.

+This branch is built on the same core architecture as `main`: YOLO tracking, polygon zone matching, dwell/time state, OpenCV visualization, YAML/CLI configuration, and hardware-free unit tests.

+This is a portfolio-oriented prototype, not a certified safety system and not a medical or ergonomic assessment tool.
+Current validation is automated code-level validation only; no real webcam, video, or YOLO model validation has been performed for this branch.

 The intended base pose model is `yolo26n-pose`, configured by default as: